p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 ## Numeric ids that are unique within an entire P4Info message

-The following P4Info messages contain a `Preamble` message, which contains an `id` field, as well as several others like `name`, `alias`, and `annotations`.
+The P4Info messagess listed below contain a `Preamble` message.
+Each `Preamble` message contains an `id` field, as well as several others like `name`, `alias`, and `annotations`.
 See the `Preamble` message definition for the full list.

 Section 6.3 "ID Allocation for P4Info Objects" of the P4Runtime API specification says: